-An obvious direction for future research is to incorporate inhibition and endstopping into the connectivity pattern of the model, both well known characteristics of biological low level vision systems, and to test the model on gray-level images as well.
+An obvious direction for future development of the model is to incorporate inhibition and endstopping into the connectivity pattern, both well known characteristics of biological low level vision systems.
+We might mention though that even without these additions the model's performance could significantly be improved just based on the addition of excitatory connections.